Lavrov on Likely US Strike on Syria: Moscow Has Commitments Towards Damascus

 "As for the warnings from the US President's officials that Washington does not exclude the possibility of striking Syria — you know, our military has already reacted to this.
 We have our obligations to Syria.
 Obligations based on our agreement concluded with the legitimate, legal government of the Syrian Arab Republic at the request of this government, which is, incidentally, a UN member-state," Lavrov said at a briefing in Moscow.

-Russia stands for an honest investigation into the alleged chemical attack in Syria, but against the appointment of the perpetrators without any evidence, according to him.
+Russia stands for an honest investigation into the alleged chemical attack in Syria, but is against the appointment of perpetrators without any evidence, according to Russian Foreign Minister Sergei Lavrov.

-"Of course, the regime did this, and since Russia supports it, Russia and Iran are still to blame, and, of course, it needs to be investigated," he said.
+"Of course, the regime did this, and since Russia supports it, Russia and Iran are still to blame, and, of course, it needs to be investigated," he said, referring to the Western states' reaction on the alleged chemical attack in Syria.

-Earlier, the Qatari television network Al-Jazeera reported, citing militant source on the ground, about an alleged chlorine gas attack by Syrian government forces that, had supposedly, killed dozens of civilians.

 "But, as you see, this all became the reason for the unfolding of the colossal anti-Syrian campaign, which is now being deployed against us under the pretext that Russia covers for the criminal regime, as they say," Lavrov told journalists at the briefing.